8thGear-Tech/LegalMoServer/README.md

  - password (string): The password for the account provided during registration.

 ## Sign-in with Google
 **To signin with a google account, you make a GET request to the /auth/google/:userType endpoint.
-The userType attcahed as a parameter also explicitly includes one of the following depending on who is signining in; admin, company or lawyer.**
+The userType attached as a parameter also explicitly includes one of the following depending on who is signining in; admin, company or lawyer.**

 The response to these will be a JSON object with the following information:
  - status (string): The status of the request (success or failure).